patrickmn/go-cache/README.md

 items map to serialize, and `NewFrom()` to create a cache from a deserialized one) to recover from downtime quickly.
 (See the docs for `NewFrom()` for caveats.)

+When creating a cache object using `NewWithLRU()`, if you set the maxItems value above 0, the LRU functionality is enabled.
+The cache automatically updates a timestamp every time a given item is retrieved.
+In the background, the janitor takes care of deleting items that have expired because of staleness, or are least-recently-used when the cache is under pressure.
+Whatever you set your purge interval to controls when the item will actually be removed from the cache.
+If you don't want to use the janitor, and wish to manually purge LRU items, then `c.DeleteLRU(n)` where `n` is the number of items you'd like to purge.

 ### Installation

 `go get github.com/pmylund/go-cache`